canonical/launchpad-manual/docs/developer/explanation/developing-for-launchpad/trunk-glue.rst

 This script checks the status of the builds (via the JSON API) on buildbot, and may push to the stable and/or db-stable branches depending on what it finds.

-For each development branch (i.e. master or db-devel), if the most recent build succeeded the script pushes the revision of the development branch that was tested into the corresponding stable branch (i.e. stable or db-stable).
+For each development branch (i.e., master or db-devel), if the most recent build succeeded, the script pushes the revision of the development branch that was tested into the corresponding stable branch (i.e., stable or db-stable).

 It runs out of cron every 5 minutes, on the Patch Queue Manager (PQM) box.